95ellismle/PhD_Thesis/README.md

 # My PhD Thesis
-This is based on the UCL LaTeX Thesis Template whose README is show below (use that for compile instructions etc...):
+This is based on the UCL LaTeX Thesis Template whose README is show below.

+**To compile:**

+     make thesis

 # UCL LaTeX Thesis Templates